 Hirayama disease, also termed non-progressive juvenile spinal muscular atrophy of the distal upper limbs, is a type of cervical myelopathy related to flexion movements of the neck.
-It is considered a benign motor neuron disorder with a stationary stage after a progressive course.
+It is considered a benign motor neurone disorder with a stationary stage after a progressive course.

 It typically occurs mainly in young males between the ages of 15-25 years 6.

-On myelograms and flexion-extension MR images, there can be forward migration of the posterior wall of the dura mater.
+On myelograms and flexion-extension MR images, there can be a forward migration of the posterior wall of the dura mater.
 The posterior epidural space becomes enlarged with flexion and is seen as a crescent of high signal intensity on T1- and T2-weighted MR images, with or without epidural flow voids.
 Uniform enhancement of this epidural space occurs with administration of contrast material.

 It was initially described Keizo Hirayama et al. in 1959 2.

 - 1. Chen CJ, Chen CM, Wu CL et-al. Hirayama disease: MR diagnosis.
 AJNR Am J Neuroradiol.
 1998;19 (2): 365-8.
 AJNR Am J Neuroradiol (abstract) - Pubmed citation